UniversalDevicesInc/udi_python_interface/API.md

 The longPoll parameter is a flag telling you if this is a long poll or short poll.

-`onStart` is triggered whenever the node server is started.
+`onStart` is triggered and runs the node's start method when the node has been added.

 `onStop` is triggered whenever the node server is being stopped.

 `onDelete` is triggered whenever the user is deleting the NodeServer.

+`onStartDone` is triggered whenever a node's start method completes.

+`onAddNodeDone` is triggered whenever a node add has finished.

 ##### The Interface class methods